-Each complaint of sexual harassment will result in an investigation, including interviews and the review of evidence, such as electronic and written material, if any exists.
-Both the complainant and the alleged harasser will be notified of the outcome of an investigation.
-If an investigation results in a determination that sexual harassment has occurred, the University will take remedial action, including, where appropriate, disciplinary action, to eliminate the harassment and prevent its recurrence.
+Each complaint of sexual misconduct will result in an investigation, including interviews and the review of evidence, such as electronic and written material, if any exists.
+Both the complainant and the respondent will be notified of the outcome of an investigation.
+If an investigation results in a determination that sexual misconduct has occurred, the University will take remedial action, including, where appropriate, disciplinary action, to eliminate the misconduct and prevent its recurrence.
 The Title IX Coordinator, in cooperation with the relevant University officials, will continue to monitor the matter to assure that harassment does not recur.